one moment…

 Now I know – we’re all someone else to someone else!’

-Losing a child was something I couldn’t even bear thinking about – then one day it happened.
-So I write to try and understand a reality that will probably never feel real – to put jumbled thoughts into words and make sense of something that just feels so wrong – our children are simply not meant to die before us!
-I guess writing probably stops me from going crazy!
+So I write to try and make sense of a reality that will probably never feel real – to put jumbled thoughts into words and accept something that simply feels so wrong – our children are simply not meant to die before us!
+I guess writing stops me from going completely crazy!

 It would be an honour if you would join me on this agonising journey – one that we certainly didn’t choose, definitely don’t want and could never have anticipated!